MertzMatheus/Genome-Assembly-and-Annotation-Pipeline/README.md

 The pipeline will execute the steps of quality control, trimming, genome assembly, annotation, and 16S rRNA analysis.
 The results will be stored in the `trimmed`, `assembly`, and `annotation` directories within the `OUTPUT_DIR`.

+Trimming Adapters
+The trimming step in this pipeline uses Trimmomatic to remove Illumina adapters from the input sequences.
+If you have data from other sequencing platforms, such as PacBio or Nanopore, you can modify the adapter trimming step accordingly.

+For PacBio adapters, you can use the following Trimmomatic command:

+text

+ILLUMINACLIP:/path/to/PacBio_adapters.fa:2:30:10
+For Nanopore adapters, you can use the following Trimmomatic command:

+text

+ILLUMINACLIP:/path/to/Nanopore_adapters.fa:2:30:10
+SPAdes and Prokka Options
+The pipeline uses the default settings for SPAdes and Prokka.
+If you would like to customize the parameters, you can modify the corresponding commands in the genome_assembly_pipeline.sh script.

+For example, you can adjust the SPAdes parameters to use different assembly algorithms or enable additional features:

+text

+spades.py -o $OUTPUT_DIR/assembly \
+         -1 $OUTPUT_DIR/trimmed/*_R1_trimmed.fastq.gz \
+         -2 $OUTPUT_DIR/trimmed/*_R2_trimmed.fastq.gz \
+         --careful \
+         --cov-cutoff auto \
+         --threads 8 \
+         --memory 32
+Similarly, you can modify the Prokka parameters to include additional annotation features or change the output format:

+text

+prokka --outdir $OUTPUT_DIR/annotation \
+       --prefix sample \
+       --kingdom Bacteria \
+       --locustag SAMPLE \
+       --threads 4 \
+       $OUTPUT_DIR/assembly/contigs.fasta
 ## Credits and License
 This pipeline was developed by Matheus Mertz  and is made available under the [License Type, e.g., MIT License].